 How Can a Business Remove a County Court Judgment (CCJ)?

 As a business owner, encountering a County Court Judgment (CCJ) can be a daunting and confusing experience.
-But fear not!
-This comprehensive guide will equip you to navigate the complexities of CCJs, protect your credit rating, and take control of your financial future.

 Understanding County Court Judgments (CCJs)